Zero-OS/0-Core/docs/building/building.md

-# Building your Zero-OS Boot Image
+# Building your own Zero-OS Boot Image

-@todo: add reference to 0-autobuilder repo

 Building is done using the `initramfs.sh` script available from https://github.com/zero-os/0-initramfs